Reviem0/CompSci-Notes/Networks and Security/Network Layer/Domain Name Server.md

 	- ![[Pasted image 20250525215157.png]]
 # DNS Queries and Tools
 - Resolver Types:
-	- Recursive where it responds from local cache or resolv
+	- Recursive where it responds from local cache or resolves the query before replying to the client
 		- Resolver fetches the answer (e.g. home router)
+		- Can be thought of as having a DNS server side and a resolver side.
-	- Iterative: Server refers client to another server (e.g. root servers)
+	- Iterative: Server responds with a referral to another server (e.g. root servers)